 How severe is the Dementia?

-When the disease has progressed too far, it becomes hard for a person with dementia to understand, remember or process the knowledge of death.
-In such a situation they may need constant reminders and may feel distressed at the knowledge every time.
+When the disease has progressed too far, it becomes hard for a person with dementia to understand, remember, or process the knowledge of death.
+In such a situation, they may need constant reminders and may feel distressed at the knowledge every time.

 While many argue that the person with dementia still deserves to know, it may be a good idea to tell a person with such confusion only once or twice and then distract her.

-Some tips in helping the elderly
+Some tips for helping the elderly

 Grief Process

 For people without dementia, recovery from a death usually involves accepting the reality of the loss, learning to live with it, and finding a new “normal.”
 For most, the pain of the loss can transform into beloved memories.
-For someone with dementia this process is often impossible.
+For someone with dementia diagnosis, this process is often impossible.

 People with dementia who are grieving are often agitated and restless.
 They may sense that something is not right, something is missing.
 They may confuse one loss with another.
 A recent death may stimulate the memory of loss from childhood.
 It can be stressful for family members to decide when and how to tell them about the death of a loved one — and even how often to tell them.
 Repeatedly telling a person with dementia about a death can make family members’ grief more painful.